“Who should I contact if I have a question that is not answered here?”

 Can I buy my uniform from Lee’s?

 Absolutely!
-We sell both white and black student weight uniforms at cost from Century Martial Arts.
+We stock and sell both white and black student weight uniforms at cost from Century Martial Arts.
 Please contact the school for current prices.

 Do I have to buy the uniform from Lee’s?